konnektiv/shortcodes-ultimate/readme.txt

 - Fixed close icon class name in the presets menu
 - Fixed issue with unwanted content inside single shortcodes
 - Fixed warning when non-numeric value is used for the button size attribute
+- Min-width for responsive tables is set to 100%

 = 5.2.0 =